 In short, if you need legal guidance, contact a lawyer.
 LawPath recommends contacting experienced lawyers to discuss your legal needs.

 Need legal help?
-Contact a LawPath consultant on 1800LAWPATH for advice and obtain a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH for advice and obtain a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.